Own-Data-Privateer/hoardy-web/README.md

 Pros:

-- it produces archives in WARC format, which is a de-facto standard and has a lot of tooling around it;
+- it produces archives in `WARC` format, which is a de-facto standard and has a lot of tooling around it;
 - stable, well-tested, and well-supported.

 Cons:

 - to do what `Hoardy-Web` does, you will have to manually capture each page you want to save;
 - it can't really archive dynamic websites;
-- you won't be able to archive your HTTP `POST` requests with it;
+- you won't be able to archive your `HTTP POST` requests with it;
-- it does not have replay capabilities, just generates WARC files.
+- it does not have replay capabilities, just generates `WARC` files.

 ## [monolith](https://github.com/Y2Z/monolith) and [obelisk](https://github.com/go-shiori/obelisk)

-Stand-alone tools doing the same thing SingleFile add-on does: generate single-file HTMLs with bundled resources viewable directly in the browser.
+Stand-alone tools doing the same thing SingleFile add-on does: generate single-file `HTML`s with bundled resources viewable directly in the browser.

 Pros: